How to Get an Enrolment Letter?

-- an official letter from your school that confirms you’ve completed your study program (for Durham College graduates, this is your course completion letter)
+- an official letter from your school that confirms you’ve completed your study program (for Durham College graduates, this is your Verification of Graduation Letter)

 - an official transcript, OR a copy of your transcript from your school’s website

-However, the Durham College campus is closed due to efforts to contain the spread of COVID-19.
-With no access to printing and postage facilities, Strategic Enrolment Services has suspended paper (official) transcript services at this time, until we are back on campus.
+Access to the Durham College campus is limited due to efforts to contain the spread of COVID-19.
+With little access to printing and postage facilities, paper (official) transcripts will take 2-3 weeks to process.

 Dear IRCC Officer,

 Please note that I have included a copy of my transcript from my school’s website in my application for a Post-Graduation Work Permit.
-Due to our Strategic Enrolment Services offices working off-campus in an effort to stop the spread of COVID-19, they are unable to print official transcripts at this time.
+Due to our Office of the Registrar working off-campus in an effort to stop the spread of COVID-19, printing and postage services for official transcripts are limited.
 Please see the letter from our Registrar, included in my application, that confirms this information.